awsdocs/amazon-route53-docs/doc_source/health-checks-tagging.md

 ## Adding, Editing, and Deleting Tags for Health Checks<a name="health-checks-tagging-procedures"></a>

-The following procedures show you how to use tags for your health checks in the Amazon Route 53 console\.
+The following procedures show you how to use tags for your health checks in the Route 53 console\.

 **To add tags to health checks**

-1. Sign in to the AWS Management Console and open the Amazon Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.
+1. Sign in to the AWS Management Console and open the Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.

 1. In the navigation pane, choose **Health Checks**\.